handtrixx/ncms/README.md

 ![ncms_logo](https://niklas-stephan.de/media/full/ncms/ncms_logo.webp)

-The flat-file and node-red based WCMS created for Niklas Stephan's Website.
+The flat-file and Node Red based WCMS created for Niklas Stephan's Website.
+It also is a static site generator to provide frontend files to a a Webserver of your choice, e.g. nginx.

 Link Frontend: https://niklas-stephan.de

 Link Github: https://github.com/handtrixx/ncms

+## Installation
+There is no one click installation (version 1.0) available and maybe there never will be.
+Instead you setup Node-Red, in best case in a docker environment (example: docker-compose.yml in /backend).
+Then you import the flow which also can be found at /backend/flows.json.

 ## Version
-version 0.62
+version 0.63

 ## Version Log & Features Included

+version 0.63
+- Included docker compose file at /src/backend/docker-compose.yml as an example config

 version 0.62
-- Included automated copy of latest Node-Red flow to /src/nodered/flows.json
+- Included automated copy of latest Node-Red flow to /src/backend/flows.json

 version 0.61
 - Translataion of categories by id and new langval data attribute